Exchange-traded fund: Gold ETFs

-Risks of synthetic ETFs

-Synthetic ETFs, which do not own securities but track indexes using derivatives and swaps, have raised concern due to lack of transparency in products and increasing complexity; conflicts of interest; and lack of regulatory compliance.

-Counterparty risk

-A synthetic ETF has counterparty risk, because the counterparty is contractually obligated to match the return on the index.
-The deal is arranged with collateral posted by the swap counterparty.
-A potential hazard is that the investment bank offering the ETF might post its own collateral, and that collateral could be of dubious quality.
-Furthermore, the investment bank could use its own trading desk as counterparty.
-These types of set-ups are not allowed under the European guidelines, Undertakings for Collective Investment in Transferable Securities Directive 2009 (UCITS).

-Counterparty risk is also present where the ETF engages in securities lending or total return swaps.

 Effects on price stability

 Purchases and sales of commodities by ETFs can significantly affect the price of such commodities.

-Per the International Monetary Fund, "Some market participants believe the growing popularity of exchange-traded funds (ETFs) may have contributed to equity price appreciation in some emerging economies, and warn that leverage embedded in ETFs could pose financial stability risks if equity prices were to decline for a protracted period."
+Per the International Monetary Fund, "some market participants believe the growing popularity of exchange-traded funds (ETFs) may have contributed to equity price appreciation in some emerging economies and warn that leverage embedded in ETFs could pose financial stability risks if equity prices were to decline for a protracted period."

-Some critics claim that ETFs can be, and have been, used to manipulate market prices, such as in conjunction with short selling that contributed to the United States bear market of 2007–2009.
+ETFs can be and have been used to manipulate market prices, such as in conjunction with short selling that contributed to the United States bear market of 2007–2009.